Anas0x1/Bug-Detector/README.md

 # Bug-Detector
-It's a vulnerability assessment web application that helps penetration testers in scanning web, network, and source code review
+It's a vulnerability assessment web application that helps penetration testers in scanning web, network, and source code review and having a blog section that the user can put his blog or react to other blogs with comments or likes and dislike

+# Demo

 # Installation
 ```